Nebuleon/ReGBA/README.md

 Available actions are:
 * Rewind.
 A hotkey needs to be set here if you want to use the rewind feature in a game.
+After each second the hotkey is held, the game will rewind one step.
 See the `Rewinding` section above for more information.

 # Button mapping